Real countries that inspired Game of Thrones

 "Vast stretches of uninhabited grasslands are very similar to that of the Eurasian steppe."

-Weather Network meteorologist Gina Ressler agrees.
+Meteorologist Gina Ressler agrees.

 "The Dothraki Sea is inspired by places like the North American Great Plains or the Eurasian Steppes," she says.